 The Bond Application Process

 The bond application process is the sequence of stages you complete with a registered lender to obtain approval for a home loan after an Offer to Purchase has been signed.
-It moves through documentation and submission, credit and affordability assessment, property valuation, formal approval, and bank instruction to the bond registration attorneys.
-Each stage must be completed before the next begins.
-The process runs within the bond clause window in the OTP, approval must arrive within the agreed period, or the OTP lapses unless a written extension is signed.
-It's a core part of the complete home buying process in South Africa.
+It moves through documentation and submission, credit and affordability assessment, property valuation, formal approval, and the bank's instruction to the bond registration attorneys.
+Each stage has to be completed before the next begins.
+It all runs within the bond clause window in the OTP: approval must arrive within the agreed period, or the OTP lapses unless a written extension is signed.

 Key takeaways